activitree/s3up-meta/README.md

 ```

-Notice how both `upload_files` and `delete_files` require an `authorizer` function to communicate with the server.
+Notice how `upload_files` require an `authorizer` function to communicate with the server.
 In Meteor this is a `Meteor.method` but you can use anything.
+deleteFiles takes place server side.
+File keys (S3 paths) are being sent to the Meteor server for deletion.
+Does not require authorisation since this doesn't require the slingshot principle (uploading from client directly to S3)

 ## Create your Amazon S3